 Treatment of acute back pain during this time is designed to reduce pain, relieve muscle spasms, improve sleep (which is often disrupted by back pain), and employ conditioning measures to improve the overall health of the back.

 How is acute back pain managed?

 Management of acute low back pain ranges from conservative to intensive.
-Conservative pain management includes prevention, rest (brief), heat (using a heating pad or moist hot pack), cold packs, pain relievers, muscle relaxants, and physical therapy.
+Conservative pain management includes prevention, rest (brief), cold packs, pain relievers, muscle relaxants, and physical therapy.

-Bedrest may be recommended for 2 or 3 days.
+Bedrest may be recommended for 1 to 2 days.
 During this time, you should not perform tasks that may place strain on your back, such as walking, house cleaning, sitting and lifting.
 Your doctor may ask you to begin gentle back exercises to keep your back muscles flexible.